MainBanner

 Evergreen azaleas are usually propagated through cuttings.
 By rooting shoots of a known cultivar, one can obtain new plants that are true to type.
 Because this is a form of asexual propagation, the genetics of the offspring is usually identical to the mother stock plant.
 In some cases, because of the sporting nature of the parent, the cuttings may differ from the parent.

 When seeds are used to produce more azalea plants, the genetics of the seedlings are different from the parent.
 This means that the seedlings will not come true to type.
-Because most azalea culltivars are hybrids obtained from crossbreeding many different species, and because azaleas resist self-pollination, seedlings can be quite variable, especially with respect to their flowers.
+Because most azalea cultivars are hybrids obtained from crossbreeding many different species, and because azaleas resist self-pollination, seedlings can be quite variable, especially with respect to their flowers.

 This means that named cultivars are often exceptional seedlings that can be mass-produced through asexual propagation.
 While an azalea raised from seed can be quite mundane or even an ugly duck.
 One can only approach the quality of named varieties by raising a sufficient number of seedlings.
 The other side of the coin is that the only way to either improve exciting cultivars, or create new varieties that are just different, is by using sexual reproduction and growing from seed.